DentalCare Logo

 Healthcare-associated Exposure to Measles, Mumps, or Rubella Viruses

-If measles, mumps, or rubella exposure occurs in a healthcare setting, all case-patient contacts should be evaluated immediately for presumptive evidence of measles, mumps, or rubella immunity.9-11 Persons are considered immune only if they have documentation of:
+If measles, mumps, or rubella exposure occurs in a healthcare setting, all case-patient contacts should be evaluated immediately for presumptive evidence of measles, mumps, or rubella immunity.10 Persons are considered immune only if they have documentation of:

-1. physician-diagnosed measles, mumps, or rubella infection
+1. Laboratory confirmation of measles, mumps, or rubella infection

 or